Advance Care Planning

 Provide ACP services efficiently and improve the quality of end-of-life care for your Medicare patients.Schedule A Demo

-“In the Health and Retirement Study, over 70% of participants who faced treatment decisions in the final days of their lives were incapable of participating in these decisions.”
+“In a Health and Retirement study, over 70% of participants who faced treatment decisions in the final days of their lives were incapable of participating in these decisions.”

 What is Advance Care Planning

 CMS' Advance Care Planning (ACP) is the face-to-face time a physician or other qualified health care professional spends with a patient, family member, or surrogate to discuss the patient's healthcare wishes if they become unable to make decisions about their care.

 ACP services can be provided in facility or non-facility settings.
 Medicare patients are eligible for an ACP at any time and if ACP is performed during an Annual Wellness Visit (AWV), the patient has no copay.

 - An optional element of a Medical Wellness Visit (MWV) that includes the Annual Wellness Visit (AWV) or/and the Initial Preventive Physical Examination (IPPE)

 - A separate Medicare Part B medically necessary service

 Advance Care Planning may include a discussion about hospice care, how it works, and how it fits into choices about end-of-life care.